refinedev/refine/documentation/docs/api-reference/antd/hooks/list/useSimpleList.md

 ```

 :::info
 By default, pagination happens on the server side.
 If you want to do pagination handling on the client side, you can pass the pagination.mode property and set it to "client".
-Also, you can disable the pagination by setting the "off".
+You can also disable the pagination by setting it to "off".
 :::

 ## Sorting